htoann/Menu-FPT/README.md

-# A Simple Menu includes 10 functional
+# A Simple Menu includes 10 functional (But actually only 9)